AleksanderMako/game-of-three/docs/api.md

 ```

 ### Constants
-This is a utility class that includes some variables with pre set values to act as a mnemonic.
+This is a utility class that includes some variables with pre set values to act as a mnemonics for values.
 For instance:
 ```
 online = true